assely/documentation/nonce.md

 <a name="introduction"></a>
 ## [Introduction](#introduction)

-[Nonces](https://codex.wordpress.org/WordPress_Nonces) helps protect your actions form misuses by generating and verifying tokens.
+[Nonces](https://codex.wordpress.org/WordPress_Nonces) helps protect your actions from misuses by generating and verifying tokens.

 Nonces are used to verify if the person, who's doing a specific operation, are entitled to do so.
-It identifies operiation beetween requests.
+It identifies operation between requests.

 <a name="basics-of-nonces"></a>
 ## [Basics of Nonces](#basics-of-nonces)